 Imagine you're a runner.
 You're sprinting toward the finish line when you encounter an unexpected hurdle.
 You leap over it, disrupting your momentum, and when you hit the ground again, you have to recover your lost speed.
 Once you hit your stride again, another hurdle has been put in front of you, once again disrupting your run.

 Runners are working toward athletic goals, personal records, and perhaps a medal or trophy.
 Customers who have the option to use an alternative product do not have that same motivation, so each roadblock that they encounter is one more thing that causes distress in the customer service journey.
-In fact, 23% of customers say their expectations of customer service are higher than a year ago, and 69% of those people expect service to be easier or more convenient to obtain (Accenture Global Consumer Pulse 2018).
+In fact, according to new data gathered after the COVID-19 pandemic, more than half of those surveyed (58%) said their customer service expectations are higher today than they were a year ago.

 If they encounter too many roadblocks and too much friction, they may abandon the effort altogether if they don't perceive it's worth it, and you don't get the opportunity to resolve their issue, explain the best aspects of your service or product, and delight them.